 The memories and spirituality of Hajj are really moving.
-Pilgrims cannot help but have tears in their eyes while observing this magnificent gathering.
-Millions are heading to the house of Allah in total submission and devotion.
+Pilgrims could not help but have tears in their eyes while observing this magnificent gathering.
+Millions were heading to the house of Allah in total submission and devotion.

-The pilgrims pray and supplicate humbly.
-They ask Allah to wipe off their sins, to accept their Hajj, and to grant them happiness in this world and the hereafter.
+The pilgrims prayed and supplicated humbly.
+They asked Allah to wipe off their sins, to accept their Hajj, and to grant them happiness in this world and the hereafter.

 Limited Hajj Effect?

 Should all of these awe-inspiring feelings be restricted to the few days of Hajj?